miiiladiii244/mytech/README.md

 ## Contents

-- [Linux](Linux/CreatingServices.md): Guide on how to create a Systemd service in Linux.
+- [Creating Service in Linux using systemd](Linux/CreatingServices.md): Guide on how to create a Systemd service in Linux.

 Feel free to explore and use the resources provided here.